Is your baby breech?

 - Born before full term, baby didn’t have time to turn head down.

 - A mild or major neurological difference reducing their ability to turn head down.
 For instance, some Down’s Syndrome babies will be breech.
-About 1 in 10 breech babies have some sort of neurological reason.
+Only about 1 in 10 breech babies have some sort of neurological reason.

-- A more common reason for full-term babies is what bodyworkers might call a “muscle imbalance.”
+- A more common reason for full-term babies is what bodyworkers might call an “imbalance.”

 - Studies show that there is a higher rate of low thyroid function in mothers of breech babies.
 This may show a metabolic connection to the fetal position.